-- 13. It is not the duty of a liquidator to investigate criminal conduct, but if it should come to his notice that any past or present officer (or member) of the company may have been guilty of any offence in relation to the company for which he is criminally liable, then in a compulsory winding up the liquidator should report the matter to the official receiver.
-In a voluntary winding up the liquidator's duty is to report the matter to the Secretary of State (Insolvency Act 1986, section 218). - 14.
-In the case of an insolvent voluntary liquidation, the liquidator must report forthwith to the Secretary of State on the conduct of any past or present director where it appears to him likely that the Court will find that the conduct of that director makes him unfit to be concerned in the management of a company (Company Directors Disqualification Act 1986, section 7(3)).
-The liquidator must also submit a return to the Secretary of State within 6 months of the liquidation in relation to any director for whom a finding of unfitness is unlikely to be made (Insolvent Companies (Reports on Conduct of Directors) Rules 1996 Rule 4).
-For this purpose the liquidator is only required to consider matters which come to his attention during the ordinary course of his work, but he has an additional duty to supply such further information as the Secretary of State may reasonably require under section 7(4) Company Directors Disqualification Act 1986.
+- It is not the duty of a liquidator to investigate criminal conduct, but if it should come to his notice that any past or present officer (or member) of the company may have been guilty of any offence in relation to the company for which he is criminally liable, then in a winding up by the court, the court may direct the liquidator to make a report to the Lord Advocate.
+The court can do this on its own motion or on the motion of anyone else interested in the winding up.
+In a voluntary winding up the liquidator must report to the Lord Advocate.
+(Insolvency Act 1986, section 218). - In the case of an insolvent liquidation, the liquidator must report forthwith to the Secretary of State on the conduct of any past or present director where it appears to him likely that the Court will find that the conduct of that director makes him unfit to be concerned in the management of a company (Company Directors Disqualification Act 1986, section 7(3)).
+The liquidator must also submit a return to the Secretary of State within 6 months of the liquidation in relation to any director for whom a finding of unfitness is unlikely to be made.(Insolvent Companies (Reports on Conduct of Directors) Rules 1996 Rule 4) For this purpose the liquidator is only required to consider matters which come to his attention during the ordinary course of his work, but he has an additional duty to supply such further information as the Secretary of State may reasonably require under S 7(4) Company Directors Disqualification Act 1986. - 15.
+Liquidators should also bear in mind their reporting duties under other legislation.